allabouttps/Relay_module/README.md

 Relay Module

 Description:
-This project is a relay-based electronic switch circuit PCB designed using Proteus 8 Professional.
+This project is a relay Module PCB designed using Proteus 8 Professional.
-The relay acts as an electromechanical switch to control high-voltage AC loads using a low-voltage DC trigger from a microcontroller or sensor module.

 Components Used:
 - 5V Relay